lumostone/lumostone.github.io/content/posts/en/eth2-staking-with-k8s-prysm.md

 ## Network Requirements

 - Every machine needs to have outbound connectivity to the Internet at least during installation.
 - Masters and workers can reach to each other.
-We will configure the firewall in the following section to only allow the inbound traffic to thr ports required by MicroK8s.
+We will configure the firewall in the following section to only allow the inbound traffic to the ports required by MicroK8s.
 For more details, you can refer to [MicroK8s’ documentation: Services and ports](https://microk8s.io/docs/ports).
 - Masters and workers can reach the NFS server.
 - Masters and workers can reach the endpoint of the Ethereum 1.0 node.